So many questions...

 • Welcome Dinner: Casual and comfortable is perfect — feel free to dress relaxed and enjoy the evening.

-• White Wedding: We know that traditionally people wear suits on European weddings, but since it will be humid, we want you to stay comfortable.
+• Western Wedding: We know that traditionally people wear suits on European weddings, but since it will be humid, we want you to stay comfortable.
 A white shirt paired with full-length cotton pants is a great choice—feel free to add a stylish tie if you like.
 You don’t need to wear a blazer as it might be too warm.
 Lightweight, breathable fabrics like cotton and linen are highly recommended.
 For women, cotton dresses or other light, breathable fabrics with European prints work beautifully.
 Of course you're free to dress up as you would for European weddings, but keep temperature and humidity in mind.

 • Indian Wedding: We’d love for you to wear traditional Indian (ethnic) attire for this event.
 Don’t worry if you don’t have any, we will help arrange affordable options for you.
-There are plenty of ready-made or rental options available to choose from with a maximum cost of €50.
+There are plenty of ready-made or rental options available to choose from, costs range from €20 to €50.

 For more info, check out the Rituals page.